-How Should I Setup Umbraco To Work In A Load Balanced Environment?
+How Should I Setup Umbraco To Work In A Load-Balanced Environment?

-When I've used this approach, I've found that the sync can take anything between a few seconds to minutes, so there's always a chance someone might see a missing image briefly.
+When I've used this approach, I've found that the sync can take anything between a few seconds to a few minutes, so there's always a tiny chance someone might see a missing image for a minute or so.

 How Do You Make Sure All Umbraco Nodes Are Serving The Same Content?

 After you updated all the nodes in your architecture to access the same media files, the next consideration is caching.
 Umbraco uses a frontend cache to improve performance.
 This cache uses a combination of a file cache and an in-memory cache.
 This cache is super useful as it reduces the number of calls Umbraco needs to make to the database, improving page speed.
 If you want to learn more about how this cache works, I recommend you read thistutorial.

 The issue with caching is that unless the cache is synced across the nodes, site visitors will still get different experiences depending on which node they visit.
 To walk you through a simple example, let's say we have two nodes in the cluster, a content editor uses Umbraco and makes an update to the site on node A. Even though the files are now in sync each server will still be different until all of the nodes caches have been re-built.